vmleon/oracle-atp-da/lab2/README.md

 **XXX** expand details about SODA

-Enable `ADMIN` user to use SODA by running the following statement on SQL Developer Web:
+The first step is to enable `ADMIN` user to use SODA by running the following statement on SQL Developer Web:

 ```sql
 GRANT SODA_APP TO admin;